TamimDostyar/PaymentSystem/readme.md

-This is a payment system application with very basic routings and necessity a simple applications can have, like Venmo and CashApp.
-The software is developed mainly on Java and containerized on Docker.
-This software is using sprinboot for web server access, and it stores crucial information in SQLite.
-This program is mainly built for practice purpose and if needed, it can be well-developed.
+Payment System Application

+A simple backend payment system application that demonstrates the core routing and functionality of basic payment platforms such as Venmo and Cash App.
+This project is primarily built for practice and learning purposes, but its structure allows for further expansion into a more robust system.

+The application is developed in Java, containerized with Docker, and uses Spring Boot for web server access.
+Essential data is stored using SQLite.

+Tech Stack:

+    Java 23
+    Spring Boot
+    Gradle (dependency & package management)
+    SQLite (database)
+    Docker & Docker Compose (containerization)

 A few things to remember about this application: